pomerium/documentation/content/docs/capabilities/getting-users-identity.md

 :::tip JWT Verification with Pomerium SDKs

-Pomerium's [**JWT Verification**](/docs/guides/verify-jwt) guides provide custom libraries that enable upstream services to parse and validate the Pomerium JWT.
+Pomerium's [**JWT Verification**](/docs/guides/verify-jwt) guide shows you how to use our custom JWT libraries to parse and validate the Pomerium JWT in an upstream service.

 :::